Lanovaz/shattered-glass/README.md

     networks such as the [Tor network](https://www.torproject.org), is resistant to file-size analysis and traffic analysis.

-Information Sharding is standing on the shoulders of concepts in cryptography, erasure coding, distributed computing, and git.
+Information Sharding is standing on the shoulders of concepts in Cryptography, Erasure Coding, Distributed Computing, and Git.
 Five aspects of Information Sharding are unique to this ShatteredGlass specification:

 1. The definition of *Information Sharding*.